JohannesLbck/Compliance/README.md

 The prompts used for generating ASTs out of Natural Language / Textual Process Descriptions, are in the ExtractionPrototype Directory.

+The complete Documentation would normally be linked as a editable and stylized google doc here, but that could also be used to identify the authors so instead a simple version of the documentation is in documentation.txt

 For Reviewers it is only possible to use (C) and (D) since, (A) and (B) would reveal information about the authors
 ## (A) Testing with existing Processes